ShadowXPAEdu/tpsi-databases-i/README.md

 It was a good subject to learn about **SQL**, and databases (specifically Oracle databases).
 This was the first time building an application with **Windows Forms**.

 Final Grade: 17

+For the second part of the subject follow [this](https://github.com/ShadowXPAEdu/tpsi-databases-ii) link.